Rose, Klein & Marias LLP

 Receiving prompt, specialized medical care is the single most important step after a serious burn injury.
 Los Angeles County is served by several major trauma centers with dedicated burn care capabilities.

-LAC+USC Medical Center — Located in the Boyle Heights neighborhood near downtown Los Angeles, LAC+USC is the primary public trauma center for Los Angeles County and houses one of the largest burn units in Southern California.
+LAC+USC Medical Center: Located in the Boyle Heights neighborhood near downtown Los Angeles, LAC+USC is the primary public trauma center for Los Angeles County and houses one of the largest burn units in Southern California.
 It is a verified burn center by the American Burn Association and treats hundreds of serious burn patients each year, including victims of industrial accidents, residential fires, and motor vehicle collisions involving fuel ignition.

-Grossman Burn Center at West Hills Hospital — Located in the West Hills community of the San Fernando Valley, the Grossman Burn Center is a widely recognized specialized burn treatment facility offering acute care, reconstructive surgery, and rehabilitation services.
+Grossman Burn Center at West Hills Hospital: Located in the West Hills community of the San Fernando Valley, the Grossman Burn Center is a widely recognized specialized burn treatment facility offering acute care, reconstructive surgery, and rehabilitation services.
 It serves patients from across the greater Los Angeles region and beyond.

-Shriners Children's Southern California — Located in Pasadena, just east of Los Angeles, Shriners Children's Southern California provides specialized pediatric burn care at no cost to families, regardless of insurance status or ability to pay.
-Children who suffer serious burns in Los Angeles — whether from scalding liquids, house fires, or contact burns — are frequently transferred to this facility for specialized treatment.
+Shriners Children's Southern California: Located in Pasadena, just east of Los Angeles, Shriners Children's Southern California provides specialized pediatric burn care at no cost to families, regardless of insurance status or ability to pay.
+Children who suffer serious burns in Los Angeles, whether from scalding liquids, house fires, or contact burns, are frequently transferred to this facility for specialized treatment.

-Ronald Reagan UCLA Medical Center — This Westwood facility is a Level I trauma center that handles complex burn injuries as part of its broader trauma surgery program.
+Ronald Reagan UCLA Medical Center: This Westwood facility is a Level I trauma center that handles complex burn injuries as part of its broader trauma surgery program.
 It serves patients from the Westside, the San Fernando Valley, and surrounding communities.

 The geography, industry, and infrastructure of Los Angeles create a distinctive set of burn injury risks.
 Understanding the most common causes can help victims and their families identify potentially liable parties.

-Residential and Apartment Fires: Los Angeles has a large stock of older multi-family housing, and landlord negligence — including failure to maintain electrical systems, install working smoke detectors, or address known fire hazards — is a recurring cause of burn injuries.
-California Civil Code § 1714 establishes a general duty of care, and landlords may be liable under premises liability theories when their negligence causes a tenant to suffer burn injuries.
+Residential and Apartment Fires: Los Angeles has a large stock of older multi-family housing, and landlord negligence (including failure to maintain electrical systems, install working smoke detectors, or address known fire hazards) is a recurring cause of burn injuries.

 Motor Vehicle Accidents: High-speed collisions on the 405, 10, 101, and other freeways can result in fuel tank ruptures and vehicle fires.
-Burn injuries from car accidents may involve claims against negligent drivers, vehicle manufacturers (under product liability theories), or fuel system component makers.

 Electrical Burns: Electrical burns occur in construction work, utility work, and residential settings.
 Faulty wiring, defective appliances, and unsafe worksites are common contributing factors.
-Electricians, construction workers, and homeowners are all at risk.

 Seek immediate medical care.
 Call 911 or have someone take you to the nearest emergency room or burn center.
 Do not delay treatment in order to gather evidence or consult an attorney.
 Your health is the priority, and medical records created close in time to the injury are also among the most important pieces of evidence in any future legal claim.